-A writing tutor, avid reader, canine enthusiast, tech aficionado, and amateur yoga teacher, I live in Washington, DC, with my husband, Jacob, and and my dog, Schroeder.
-I blog about books, writing, and whatever else strikes my fancy.
+A writing tutor, avid reader, canine enthusiast, tech aficionado, and new mom, I live in Washington, DC, with my husband, my daughter, and my dog.
+I blog about books, writing, and whatever feels important.
 In addition to writing this blog, I am a writing and academic support specialist.
-Check out my business website -- Annie's Writing Cave.
+Check out my business website -- The Writing Room.

 The Long Version